Where the learning never ends

 Remi Kalir (he/him) is advancing LILE’s commitment to learning innovation through transformative educational research.
 He manages and coordinates the multifaceted aspects of LILE’s research agenda.
 This includes collaborating with Duke faculty to study pedagogy and learning, designing research-practice partnerships with community… Continue Reading →

-Hi all, we had two excellent guests this week and I will add my own video as well.
-To get started: Watch talk with Dr. Remi Kalir (Duke University) on social annotation.
+Hi all, we have excellent guests this week.
+To get started: Annotation with Hypothes.is Watch talk with Dr. Remi Kalir (Duke University) on social annotation.
 Review his profile as well.
-Install Hypothes.is as… Continue Reading →
+Install Hypothes.is as a browser plug-in and create an account….
+Continue Reading →

 Week 7: Reading Break